wleddy/staffing/docs2/admin/activities.rst

 By themselves, Activities have no date or time associated with them and will not appear on your web site calendar.

-Some Stratagies
+Some Strategies
 ***************

 Single Activity
 ^^^^^^^^^^^^^^^

 You must have one Activity record before you can create an Event record, but if you're happy to keep all your events in one place then you only need one.
 As you organize more events this may become a bit cumbersome though.
+You can always create new Activities later if you wish.

 Generic Activities
 ^^^^^^^^^^^^^^^^^^